beeware/toga/docs/tutorial/tutorial-4.rst

         box = toga.Box(children=[self.canvas])
         self.main_window.content = box

-You'll also notice in the full example below that some of the drawing operations use the "with" keyword to utilize context managers including context, closed_path, fill, and stroke.
-This reduces the repetition of commands while utilizing these basic drawing capabilities.
+You'll also notice in the full example below that the drawing operations utilize contexts in addition to fill including context, closed_path, and stroke.
+This reduces the repetition of commands as well as groups drawing operations so that they can be modified together.

 .. image:: screenshots/tutorial-4.png